What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Well, thank you.

-And I originally called because I was a little concerned about President Trump's slide to to becoming a little less presidential.
+And I originally called because I was a little concerned about President Trump's slide to becoming a little less presidential.

-There is no, it cracked me up.
+There is no other it cracked me up, actually.

-Actually, I'm sitting there and I was just kind of laughing.
+I'm sitting there and I was just kind of laughing.

-This this would lead to a real estate crash and a stock market crash, the likes of which we'd never see.
+This would lead to a real estate crash and a stock market crash, the likes of which we'd never see.

 Never mind foreign policy.